chef-partners/chef-automate-ha/scripts/deploy/README.md

 Manually verify that the automate cluster by opening a browser to the URL of the Automate frontend.
 To achieve this, first get all the connection details, url, credentials, etc:

-* cd to the clients directory
-* cat the output/args.json
-* Get the chefAutomateUrl, chefAutomateUsername, and chefAutomatePassword
+* Go to the clients directory; view the ./output/args.json; and extract the chefAutomateUrl, chefAutomateUsername, and chefAutomatePassword details.
+For example:

   ```bash
   ➜  src git:(reduce_vm_size) ✗ cd $SCRIPTS_SRC/clients